-First, is there a difference between a petition for issuance of a rule versus a petition for amendment or repeal?
-Though the APA clearly permits the public to request modification or rescission of an existing rule as well as to suggest a new rule, there may be reason to distinguish petitions for amendment or repeal-and especially petitions for reconsideration of a recently finalized rule-from other petitions for new rulemakings.
-In practice, some agencies do draw such distinctions, handling some formal public requests for amendment or repeal under separate processes for retrospective review or for reconsideration of a final rule.
-Both Congress and the courts have expressed some concerns with an overly permissive right to petition for amendments and repeals, which may interfere with specific statutory schemes to manage legal challenges to recently enacted rules, and which may force agencies to continually revisit and re-litigate long-established rules.
-Along those same lines, the APA gives agencies more leeway in denying petitions where the decision effectively "affirm[s] a prior denial" or is otherwise "self-explanatory," which should enable agencies to more easily dismiss repetitious petitions to reconsider or rescind existing rules.
+retrospective review or for reconsideration of a final rule.141 Both Congress and the courts have expressed some concerns with an overly permissive right to petition for amendments and repeals, which may interfere with specific statutory schemes to manage legal challenges to recently enacted rules, and which may force agencies to continually revisit and re-litigate long-established rules.142 Along those same lines, the APA gives agencies more leeway in denying petitions where the decision effectively "affirm[s] a prior denial" or is otherwise "self-explanatory,"143 which should enable agencies to more easily dismiss repetitious petitions to reconsider or rescind existing rules.

-Second, can an agency discharge its obligation to respond to a petition just by initiating a rulemaking, or can only the "issuance" of a final rule fully grant a petition?143 In 1986, one of Luneburg's major concerns was the trend of agencies treating the initiation, and not the completion, of rulemaking to "grant" a petition under the APA.
-The plain language of the APA indicates the right to petition is for the "issuance, amendment, or repeal of a rule," and the statute distinguishes between, on the one hand, the process of formulating a rule (i.e., the "rule making"), and on the other hand, the conclusion of rulemaking (i.e., the final "rule adopted").144 Luneburg expressed concern that if agencies were allowed instead to deem the initiation of rulemaking to satisfy its obligations under the APA, the agency would be free to later withdraw or to never conclude the rulemaking, and there would be no clear judicial review mechanism to ensure a final disposition on
+Second, can an agency discharge its obligation to respond to a petition just by initiating a rulemaking, or can only the "issuance" of a final rule fully grant a petition?144 In 1986, one of Luneburg's major concerns was the trend of agencies treating the initiation, and not the completion, of rulemaking to "grant" a petition under the APA.
+The plain language of the APA indicates the right to petition is for the "issuance, amendment, or repeal of a rule," and the statute distinguishes between, on the one hand, the process of formulating a rule (i.e., the "rule making"), and on the other hand, the conclusion of rulemaking (i.e., the final "rule adopted").145 Luneburg expressed concern that if agencies were allowed instead to deem the initiation of rulemaking to satisfy its obligations under the APA, the agency would be free to later withdraw or to never conclude the rulemaking, and there would be no clear judicial review mechanism to ensure a final disposition on the merits of the request.146 However, since 1986, more recent case law has clarified that courts can review both the termination of an ongoing rulemaking147 and delay in finalizing a rulemaking that was intended to respond to a petition.148 In fact, courts may treat the cessation of a rulemaking with more scrutiny than a straight denial of a petition.149

-140 ACUS has previously recognized the connection between petitions for amendment or repeal and public requests for retrospective review.
+141 ACUS has previously recognized the connection between petitions for amendment or repeal and public requests for retrospective review.
 ACUS Recommendation 95-3, Review of Existing Agency Regulations, 60 Fed.
 Reg.
 43,109 (1995).

-141 See Nader v.
+142 See Nader v.
 EPA, 859 F.2d 747, 753 (9th Cir.
 1988) (cautioning against an overly permissive right to judicial review of petitions for modification or repeal under particular statutory schemes, because "If parties were free simply to file petitions, await their denial, and then be assured of jurisdiction in the court of appeals, there would be little incentive to comply with the procedural provisions of the FDCA that required direct appeals from a regulation to be made within the statutory time period.
 EPA could conceivably be forced to appear continually in appellate courts defending regulations long established that parties failed to contest at the time of their promulgation."); see also H. Rep. No. 94-1679, 1976 USCCAN 4491, 4539, 4583-84 (1976) (legislative history on TSCA, explaining that petitions for new rules under TSCA get de novo trials, while petitions for amending or repealing rules get only more deferential APA review, because in the latter cases, EPA will have already examined the matter fully in a previous rulemaking, and Congress did not want the agency to be inundated with "constant petitions" challenging rules that petitioners could have challenged directly after the original rulemaking; according to this committee report, TSCA petitions should only be about newly discovered information).

-^{142 5} U.S.C. § 555(e).
+^{143 5} U.S.C. § 555(e).